Jericho1337/Simple-UGDownloader/README.md

 #### 🌎 USE ANOTHER WEBDRIVER 🌎

-Default used webdriver: **Edge**
+Default used webdriver: **Chrome**

 You can force the use of another webdriver passing the parameter ```--browser <BROWSER>```

-Example if we want to use Chrome instead:
+Example if we want to use Edge instead:
 ```
-python3 main.py --browser "Chrome"
+python3 main.py --browser "Edge"
 ```

 Available Browsers = Edge, Chrome, Firefox